Explore Ecuador's Natural Wonders

 For those already traveling within South America, land crossings are possible from Colombia and Peru.
 Buses offer a cost-effective and scenic way to enter Ecuador, ideal for budget travelers and those wishing to experience more of the continent.

 A one-week journey in Ecuador offers a glimpse into the country's diverse landscapes, from majestic Andean peaks to lush Amazon rainforests.
-This itinerary focuses on Quito, the Amazon Basin, and Baños, providing a mix of cultural, natural, and adventurous experiences.
+This itinerary focuses on Quito, the Amazon Basin, and Baños.

-• Explore the historic center of Quito, a UNESCO World Heritage site.
-Visit iconic landmarks such as the Plaza de la Independencia, La Compañía de Jesús (with its stunning gold leaf interior), and the San Francisco Church.
-Take a trip to the Mitad del Mundo monument, marking the equator's line.
+• Activities: Explore Quito's historic center, a UNESCO World Heritage site.
+Visit Plaza de la Independencia, La Compañía de Jesús, and the Mitad del Mundo monument.
+Ride the TelefériQo cable car.

-Transport: Fly from Quito to Coca (about 30 minutes), then take a motorized canoe to your Amazon lodge (2-4 hours).
+• Transport: Fly from Quito to Coca (30 minutes), then motorized canoe to lodge (2-4 hours).

 Travel Tips

-• Altitude: Quito and other high-altitude locations can affect travelers.
-Take it easy the first few days to acclimatize.
+Altitude: Take it easy the first days in Quito to acclimatize.

-• Currency: The US Dollar is the official currency.
-ATMs are widely available in cities, but carrying some cash is advisable, especially in remote areas.
+Currency: US Dollar is the official currency.
+Carry cash for remote areas.

-This itinerary offers a diverse experience of Ecuador's rich cultural heritage, awe-inspiring natural beauty, and thrilling adventure activities, ensuring a memorable trip through this equatorial paradise.
+This itinerary offers diverse experiences of Ecuador's rich cultural heritage, natural beauty, and thrilling adventures. 🇪🇨🌄

-• Explore Quito's historic center, visit the Church of the Society of Jesus (La Compañía de Jesús), and see the panoramic views from El Panecillo.
-Spend your second day visiting the Mitad del Mundo Monument and the Intiñan Museum.
+• Activities: Explore Quito's historic center, La Compañía de Jesús, El Panecillo views, Mitad del Mundo Monument and Intiñan Museum.

 Day 3: Otavalo

-Week 2: Baños, Cuenca, and the Galápagos Islands
+2 Week 2: Baños, Cuenca, and the Galápagos

 Day 7-8: Baños